Sharaneshwar/Maha-Vaccination-Drive/README.md

 # Maha-Vaccination-Drive

-The project developed by me, Susmit, Viresh and Prathamesh.
+The project developed by Sharaneshwar, Susmit, Viresh and Prathamesh.
 It is an application for COVID vaccine appointment registration and management.

 Implemented Technologies - Java, AWT, Swings, JDBC